|

 Conducting the ceremony was Don Parsons, District Scout Chairman of the Gold Country District.
 He commented on the excellent flag ceremony which kicked off the meeting, as well as a beautiful rendition of the National Anthem by Caden Webb.
 He also mentioned how earning an Eagle Award has developed leadership qualities in Jackson.

-Don Daley followed with a comment that leadership in scouting leads only toward the best, and that is service to God and to our fellowmen.
+Don Daley followed with a comment that leadership in scouting leads only toward the best, and

 Remarks by YM President Adam Sroufe included stories that exemplified Jackson's bravery and obedience.
 A scout learns to be "sober," which in this case means patient and long suffering, he said.
 He mentioned that Jackson is interested in genealogy and that led to his Eagle project.
 (See pictures below.)